A higher order nonconforming virtual element method for the Cahn-Hilliard equation: Virtual element discretization

 \section{Virtual element discretization}

 In this section we construct the VEM discretization.
 This involves building the discrete virtual element space, $\vemSpace$, the projection operators, and the discrete forms.
 The first step in constructing the VEM space $\vemSpace$ is to introduce an enlarged space $\localenlargedVemSpace$ and an extended set of dofs for this space.
 We then introduce a suitable set of dofs for $\localVEMSpace$ and use these dofs to construct the \emph{dof compatible} projection operators $\valueProj, \gradProj, \hessProj$ which will be used to define the local VEM space as well as the local discrete forms.
-The projections have the advantage of being defined based on a constraint least squares problem and are fully computable using the dofs.
-Note that the construction is identical to the method employed in \cite{10.1093/imanum/drab003} where any omitted details can be found.
+The projections have the advantage of being fully computable using the dofs.
+We aim to keep this section brief as the construction can be found in \cite{10.1093/imanum/drab003}.
 Throughout this section and the remainder of the paper we assume that $\polOrder \geq 2$.